cdapio/cdap/cdap-docs/tracker-manual/source/index.rst

 ========================

 All Tracker features are also available via RESTful endpoints.
-It supports searching of the *_auditLog* dataset, managing preferred tags, and querying metrics, all through a set of HTTP RESTful APIs.
+It supports searching of the *_auditLog* dataset, managing preferred tags, and querying metrics, through a set of HTTP RESTful APIs.
 (See the :ref:`Reference Manual: HTTP RESTful API
 <http-restful-api-introduction>` for details on the conventions used for this API.)